 Opportunities are deals that show a high-level of likelihood to close/win on a product or service, and therefore deserve timely and appropriate attention.
 In a database, they are typically named by a combination of the account name and the product or service name that shows a likelihood to close.

-Demandbase pulls in field data from opportunities available from Salesforce and Data Import CSVs, and makes it available in the platform.
+Demandbase pulls in field data from opportunities available from your CRM and CSV data imports, and makes the data available in the platform.

-In addition to opportunity data from Salesforce, we augment opportunities with our own data, based on their activities, Engagement Minutes, Pipeline Predict Score, Qualification Score, and Journey Stage.
+In addition to opportunity data from your CRM, Demandbase augments opportunities with our own data, based on their activities, Engagement Minutes, Pipeline Predict Score, Qualification Score, and Journey Stage.

 What Counts as a Person Field?

-Demandbase pulls about people from any Salesforce and MAS integrations set up, and makes it available to you in the platform.
-All information about these people is made available to you through Person fields.
+Demandbase pulls in data about people from your CRM and MAS, and makes it available in the platform.
+All information about these people is made available to you through person fields.

 What is an Activity?

 An activity is something that a person at an account does to engage with your company.
-See Concept: Activities, Intent, Engagement, and Data.
+See Understanding Activities, Intent, Engagement, and Data.

 When you assign Engagement Minutes to an activity, you have a way of scoring how much interest accounts have in your products.
-To learn more about Engagement Minutes see Working with Engagement Minutes.
+To learn more, see Set Up Engagement Minutes.